Domestic Employees (B1 visas)

-Personal or domestic servants who are accompanying or following to join an employer who seeks admission into, or who is already in, the United States in B, E, F, H, I, J, L, M, O, P, Q, or R nonimmigrant status may be eligible for the B-1 visa classification provided:
+Personal or domestic employees who are accompanying or following to join an employer who seeks admission into, or who is already in, the United States in B, E, F, H, I, J, L, M, O, P, Q, or R nonimmigrant status may be eligible for the B-1 visa classification provided:

-- The employee has been employed outside the United States by the employer for at least one year prior to the date of the employer's admission to the United States
+- The employee has been employed outside the United States by the employer for at least one year prior to the date of the employer's admission to the United States.

-- The employee has a residence abroad which he or she has no intention of abandoning
+- The employee has a residence abroad which he or she has no intention of abandoning.

 Accompanying an American Citizen